preactjs/preact-iso/polyglot-utils/README.md

     return None
 ```

-This approach gives you the performance benefits of resource preloading without the complexity of full server-side rendering!
+This approach gives you the performance benefits of resource preloading without the complexity of full server-side rendering.

 ## Available Languages